Category: hacking

 I needed to replicate a Juniper SRX firewall to create and test a BGP config for a customer.
 I could have done this in GNS3/EVE-NG or some other virtual enviornment, but I find that Vagrant/Libvirt gives me the most usability when trying to reuse a setup over time, such as for automated testing.

 So with that goal in mind, I needed to create a vagrant box of Juniper’s vSRX firewall, but specifically for use with libvirt.
+Multiple times I’ve drawn from Brad’s blog which has a great Juniper vMX example.
+So I’ll take a similar approach.

 1password on linux - ansible role